 - Advance in your job or career.
 Many SAA online seminars are RPA-certified.
 Registered Professional Archaeologists (RPA) or Registered Archaeologists (RA) can receive Continuing Professional Education credit for attending certified seminars.

-- Receive a certificate of completion from SAA for attending a Foundational Skills, Deeper Digs, Knowledge Series, or Rising Scholars seminar.
+- Receive a certificate of completion from SAA for attending a Foundational Skills, Deeper Digs, or Knowledge Series seminar.

 Click on the "Register" button on the Upcoming Events page.
 Choose the event you'd like to attend from the list.
 You'll sign in with your SAA username and password, or create an account if you don't already have one.
 Click on the "Register Myself" button and answer the prompts.
 Save your responses, and proceed to checkout.
 Even for free events, you will need to click the "Proceed to Checkout" button and "Submit Order" to complete your registration.